SublimeText/Modelines/README.rst

-SublimeModelines package for Sublime Text
+SublimeModelines - A Sublime Text Package
 =========================================

-Vim-like modelines for the Sublime Text editor.
-With this plugin you can apply settings to files selectively.
+Set preferences local to a single buffer.
+A more granular approach to preferences than the per-file type ``sublime-options`` files.

+Inspired in Vim's modelines feature.

 Side effects
 ************

-All opened files will be scanned ``onLoad`` for modelines and settings defined in them will be applied.
-Other than that, there shouldn't be any side effects.
+Buffers will be scanned ``onLoad`` for modelines and preferences will be set accordingly.
+Preferences will apply **only** for the buffer declaring them.

 Usage
 *****